datopian/flowershow/site/content/notes/obsidian-database-research.md

 title: Obsidian Database Research
 ---

-Research on the details of the internal Obsidian "database" i.e. its cache of files and their metadata, links etc which in turn power functionality like network graph, page links, plugins etc.
+Research on the details of the internal [[notes/obsidian|Obsidian]] "database" i.e. its cache of files and their metadata, links etc which in turn power functionality like network graph, page links, plugins etc.

 Relates to Flowershow's need to have its own metadata database to power things like a network graph, links etc (tracking issue: https://github.com/flowershow/flowershow/issues/5)